talwat/lowfi/README.md

 ### Custom Track Lists

+> [!WARNING]
+>
+> Custom track lists are going to be pretty particular.
+> This is because I still want to keep `lowfi` as simple as possible,
+> so custom lists will be very similar to how the built in list functions.
+>
+> This also means that there will be no added flexibility to these lists,
+> so you'll have to work that out on your own.

 lowfi also can support custom track lists, although the default one with Lofi Girl's is embedded into the binary.